google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 the AdSense crawler is intelligent enough to detect which device a user is on and adjust an ad to fit that device accordingly.

-### Double-click for Publishers
+### Double-click

-help
-publishers sell, schedule, deliver, and measure all of their ad inventory,
+The Double-click platform helps publishers sell, schedule, deliver, and measure all of their ad inventory.
+There's two tiers to the platform: Double-click for Publishers (DFP) and DoubleClick Ad Exchange.

-DFP allows publishers who have direct relationships with advertisers to reserve their inventory but also the flexibility to integrate with other auction-based services (like AdSense or Ad Exchange).
+Double-click for Publishers (DFP) allows publishers who have direct relationships with advertisers to reserve their inventory but also the flexibility to integrate with other auction-based services (like AdSense or Ad Exchange).
+<a href="rms/publishergeneral/#utm_medium=et&utm_campaign=en&utm_source=ww-ww-et-nelson_doubleclick">Contact DoubleClick's Solutions for Publishers</a>
+to get started with DoubleClick for Publishers (DFP).

+DoubleClick Ad Exchange is an invite only product that provides publishers detailed and finely-tuned controls for advertising savvy organizations.

+With DFP,
+you can create responsive ad units using the
-DoubleClick for Publishers offers a Google Publisher Tag (GPT) API which is an ad tagging library for DFP that can dynamically build ad requests.
+<a href="https://developers.google.com/doubleclick-gpt/reference?rd=1">Google Publisher Tag (GPT) API</a>,
+an ad tagging library for DFP that can dynamically build ad requests.
 GPT takes key details such as ad unit name, ad size, and custom targeting, builds the request, and displays the ad on web pages.
 This API can be used to setup
 <a href="https://support.google.com/dfp_premium/answer/3423562?hl=en">responsive ad units</a>
 to be served on a responsive site.

-### Double-click Ad Exchange

-DoubleClick Ad Exchange currently doesn’t offer a responsive ad tag but we encourage developers to integrate with DoubleClick for Publishers and then run Ad Exchange through the GPT API
+DoubleClick Ad Exchange currently doesn’t offer a responsive ad tag but we encourage developers to integrate with DoubleClick for Publishers and then run Ad Exchange through the GPT API.

 ## How ads look